By the expert team members of Lexico

 Lexico Experts Discuss Team Mindset Shifts

-The success of any transformation comes down to execution, which is driven by teams.
+The success of any transformation comes down to communication and execution, which is driven by teams.
 And the most successful transformations are executed by teams with the appropriate mindset, one that is agile and growth-oriented.
 This mindset is arguably the most critical determinant for transformation success.

 The second in a series on mindset in transformation work, we’ve asked our experts to share their insights on the importance of team members’ mindset in driving a successful transformation.
 Here are their answers.